haltu/muuri/README.md

 ### receiveEnd

-Triggered for the receiving grid after `grid.send()` method is called and after the item has animated to the new position.
+Triggered after `grid.send()` is called and after the item has animated to the new position.
+Triggered for the receiving grid.

 **Arguments**